splunk/public-o11y-docs/data-visualization/dashboards/dashboard-share-clone-mirror.rst

 Use the share menu option
 ------------------------------------------------------------

-This method allows you to share a copy of the current state of a dashboard.
+This method lets you share a copy of the current state of a dashboard.
 Copies include unsaved changes at the time you share, and auto-expire unless the recipient saves them.
 Sharing a copy is useful for when you make a change that you want to show to team members, but don’t want to modify the original dashboard.
 In the share menu there are two ways to share the dashboard:

 Share directly
 -------------------------------------------------------------